 One of the first signs that your tie rods may be going bad is if your steering feels loose.
 If it takes more effort to turn the wheel or you feel like the car is pulling to one side, this could be a sign that your tie rods need to be replaced.

 If you notice your steering wheel starting to feel loose, it could be a sign that your tie rods need to be replaced.
 When tie rods become worn out, they can no longer provide the necessary support to keep your wheels aligned.
-This can cause your steering wheel to shake or vibrate, making it difficult to control your vehicle.
-Most of the time, when the tie rods go bad, they cause a sort of delay in the steering.

-Tie rods don’t go bad all of the sudden.
+Tie rods don’t go bad all of a sudden.
 They will show some symptoms before they go bad completely.
 One of these signs is looseness in the steering wheel.
 Being the link between the steering wheel and the actual tire means that as soon as you turn the steering wheel, the tire needs to move in the right direction.

 However, when the tie rod gets bad, there will be free play.
 This results in a sensation of looseness in the steering wheel.
 Meaning, that when you turn the steering wheel slightly, the tire with the bad tie rod will not respond.